peter-evans/slash-command-dispatch/docs/workflow-dispatch.md

 - `Required input '...' not provided` - A required input for the workflow was not supplied as a named argument.
 - `Unexpected inputs provided` - Named arguments were supplied that are not defined as workflow inputs.
+- `No ref found for: ...` - The supplied `ref` does not exist in the target repository.
+- `Workflow does not have 'workflow_dispatch' trigger` - The target workflow doesn't define `on: workflow_dispatch`, OR, the supplied `ref` doesn't contain the target workflow.

 The `error-message` output can be used to provide feedback to the user as follows.
 Note that the action step needs an `id` to access outputs.